qmacro/qmacro.github.io/src/posts/2024-09-30-tasc-notes--part-1.md

 ---
 These are notes relating to [part one of The Art and Science of CAP][1], which aired live as part of [Devtoberfest][6] this year.
 This inaugural episode kicked off a mini series with Daniel Hutzel to explore the philosophy, the background, the technology history and layers that support and inform the SAP Cloud Application Programming Model.

+For all resources related to this series, see the post [The Art and Science of CAP][99].

 ---

 Daniel covered a lot of ground in this first episode, and I wrote about them in a series of short posts: